Huainan Anhui, China Travel Guide

 Anhui province is famous for its teas (e.g., Huangshan Maofeng, Keemun Black Tea).
 These make excellent gifts.

-Primary retail malls, like Wanda Plaza, provide a range of domestic and some international brand clothing.
+Primary retail malls, like Wanda Plaza, provide a range of domestic and several global brand clothing.

-When you go shopping in area markets, contemplate taking a reusable bag.
+During your shopping in area markets, consider bringing a reusable bag.
 Many vendors provide plastic bags, but reducing waste is good practice.